 How to Maximize Value

 - Referral Network – the life of a roof is 15-20 years.
 With new materials and technology, it could be 25-30 years.
-Which means you have to find a new customer daily.
+This means you have to find a new customer daily.
 But, do you?
 What if you can make your customers into your advocates?
 Businesses that have been in business thrive on customer referrals.
 Simple.
 If your neighbor talks about a good experience with a roofing company, you will hire them.

 - Trained Employees – trained and certified employees, who can work on different types of projects are a key asset.
 The longevity of loyal staff keeps business running smoothly, and spreads goodwill in communities you focus on.

-- Insurance and Liability – managing insurance cost and liability claims are big burdens.
+- Insurance and Liability – managing insurance costs and liability claims are big burdens.
 But not if you consider them as part of doing business.
 Consider working with 2-3 insurance brokers and regularly reevaluate your insurance costs.
 If you have the liability of litigation claims, sort them quickly and quietly.
 Keep your employees and the long-term benefit of the community in mind.

 - Online Presence – up your game with an online presence.
 Read your online reviews.
 Respond to customer feedback.
 Showcase your work.
 Develop customer testimonials.
 Managing online reputation is a marathon.
 Start on this today.